 The objective we would hope to achieve from this globalization of intelligence and economics would be to improve our capacity to deal efficiently with world problems, such as technological side effects.
 This means global intelligence with regard to not only our scientific interpretations of the world around us, but also our philosophical understanding of what we are and how we want to shape the future for Life and Earth.

 If various countries attempt to "force" change on other countries, we only end up with conflict and the changes made are only temporary.
 For example, nuclear conflict must simply not occur because, though it may seem to be a short term solution for countries involved, it is a precedent that cannot be set given that the impact of such actions might be one hundred fold in the near future.
-Our intelligence must be inherent in who we are and not imposed.
-Only through starting at the core of who and what we are as human beings, and educating ourselves about the world around us, can we adapt quickly enough and efficiently enough to deal with the rapidly changing future that lies ahead of us all.
+Our intelligence must be inherent in who we are.
+Only through starting at the core of who and what we are as human beings, and educating ourselves about the world around us, can we learn to adapt quickly enough and efficiently enough to deal with the rapidly changing future that lies ahead of us all.